course-dprep/team-project-no-vs-code-team-03/README.md

 development leading to higher customer engagement and satisfaction (Mercader, 2023), others may argue that excessive length could cause viewer fatigue and lower customer satisfaction (Mercader, 2023).
-Understanding, how the overall length of a TV series influences the average customer ratings could hold important implications for the content producers and streaming platforms.
-This research may help producers decide the optimal length of the TV series to maximize customer engagement.
-Our research aims to indicate the relationship between the length of the TV series in terms of number of episodes / number of years the show is running and the average customer ratings.
+Understanding how the overall length of a TV series influences the average customer ratings could hold important implications for the content producers and streaming platforms.Our research aims to indicate the relationship between the length of the TV series in terms of number of episodes / number of years the show is running and the average customer ratings.
 By establishing this relationship, the question for producers as to whether